timescale/docs/_partials/_cloud-create-service-promscale.md

-A service in Timescale Cloud is a cloud instance that contains your database.
+A service in Timescale is a cloud instance that contains your database.
 Each service contains a single database, named `tsdb`.

 <Procedure>

 ### Creating your first service

-1. Sign in to the [Timescale Cloud portal][timescale-cloud]
+1. Sign in to the [Timescale portal][timescale-cloud]
 1. Click `Create service`.
 1. Click `Advanced configuration` and set the `Region`, `Compute`, and `Disk size` for the service.
 With 1&nbsp;CPU, 4&nbsp;GB and 250&nbsp;GB you can ingest and